Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Background

-We briefly review relevant mathematical background from TDA and PH.
-See \cite{otter2017,edelsbrunner2010computational,dey_wang_2022} for more thorough discussions.
+TDA and PH.
+See \cite{roadmap,edel_book,dey_book} for more thorough discussions.
 To compute PH, we begin by constructing a ``filtered simplicial complex'' (which we will call a ``filtration'') from a point cloud $X$.
 A \emph{simplicial complex} is a combinatorial description of a topological space.
-It is a collection of nodes, edges, triangles, and higher-dimensional \emph{simplices} with certain requirements on simplex boundaries and pairwise simplex intersections.
+It is a collection of vertices, edges, triangles, and higher-dimensional \emph{simplices} with certain requirements on simplex boundaries and pairwise simplex intersections.
 A \emph{filtration} is a nested sequence $\K_{\alpha_0} \subseteq \K_{\alpha_1} \subseteq \cdots \subseteq \K_{\alpha_n}$ of simplicial complexes, where $\alpha_0 < \alpha_1 < \cdots < \alpha_n$.
-We show a simple example of a filtration in \cref{fig:fsc_example}.
+We show an example of a filtration in \cref{fig:fsc_example}.